-I like to perform a thorough price comparison and competitive analysis before I buy most things.
-Especially when shopping online, I tend to browse many online stores before finally choosing where to make my purchase.
+Whenever I shop online, I like to comparison shop before I buy most things.
+In fact, I often browse multiple online stores before finally choosing where to make my purchase.

 Recovering Lost Sales